-JetBlue offers a sign-up bonus on a pair of credit cards.
-The JetBlue Card earns 10,000 bonus points when you spend $1,000 in the first 90 days.
-With the higher-tier JetBlue Plus, the bonus increases to 40,000 points, also after spending $1,000 in the first 90 days.
-There’s also a 5,000 bonus points on your card anniversary.
+The JetBlue Card earns 10,000 points when you spend $1,000 in the first 90 days.
+With the higher-tier JetBlue Plus Card, the bonus increases to 70,000 points received after spending $1,000 in the first 90 days.
+Plus, you receive an extra 5,000 bonus points after your account anniversary.

-The JetBlue Plus comes with a $99 annual fee, while the JetBlue Card features a $0 annual fee.
-That's partly because it offers significantly more bonus miles and higher rewards earnings rate than the base JetBlue Card.
-The Plus earns 6 points per $1 spent on JetBlue purchases; twice as many as the JetBlue Card earns you 3 points / $1.
+The JetBlue Plus Card comes with a $99 annual fee, while the JetBlue Card features a $0 annual fee.
+That's partly because the JetBlue Plus Card offers significantly more bonus miles and higher rewards earnings rate than the base JetBlue Card.
+JetBlue Plus Card earns 6 points / $1 spent on JetBlue purchases, while the JetBlue Card earns you 3 points / $1.
 The JetBlue Plus Card also offers a free first checked bag for the cardholder and up to three guests.

-If you’re at the very least, an occasional Jet Blue flyer, you should benefit from one of these credit card bonuses.
-The question is whether the JetBlue Plus Card comes with a $99 annual fee, its 70,000-point bonus alone will more than make up for it as long as you meet its spending requirements.
+If at the very least, you're an occasional Jet Blue flyer, you should benefit from one of these credit card bonuses.
+While the JetBlue Plus Card comes with a $99 annual fee, its 70,000-point bonus alone will more than make up for it as long as you meet its spending requirements.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.